Tympan/Tympan_Remote_App/README.md

 - You must have [NodeJS](https://nodejs.org/en/) installed to develop the app.

+- You must have the Android SDK, which can be gotten by installing [Android Studio](https://developer.android.com/studio).

 - Clone this repository, then within the repository run:

 ```bash